 Taormina has been one of Sicily's top travel destinations since it became part of the European Grand Tour in the 19th century and Sicily's first resort.

-Taormina has remnants of its Greek and Roman habitation, a fine medieval quarter and castle ruins, and modern shops and restaurants.
-Perched on the side of Monte Tauro, the town offers fantastic views of the coast and Mt.
-Etna volcano.
+Taormina has remnants of the Greeks and Romans, a fine medieval quarter and castle ruins, and modern shops and restaurants.
+Perched on the side of Monte Tauro, the town offers fantastic views of the coast and Mount Etna volcano.
 Below the town are excellent beaches where you can swim in the clear sea water.
 Although Taormina can be visited all year, spring and fall are the best times.
 July and August are hot and crowded.

 Taormina's center, especially Corso Umberto, is a good place for shopping.
 There are many shops selling high quality items, mostly from Sicily, although you'll find designer fashions and jewelry from mainland Italy, too.
 There are shops for fashion, jewelry, crafts, mosaics ceramics, puppets, porcelain dolls, and other souvenirs.

 Taormina Arte festival runs from June through August.
 Plays, concerts, and a film festival are held outdoors in the Greek Theater during summer.
 Madonna della Rocca is celebrated the second weekend of September with a religious procession and feast.
 Taormina has one of the best Carnival celebrations in Sicily.
 In May there's a traditional costume and Sicilian cart fair.

 Taormina's top attractions include the Greek theater, medieval quarter, shopping and beaches.
 See Taormina Top Sights and Attractions for details about what to see and do in and near Taormina.